-Vanuatu also has a large number of small ( usually < 10 ha) locally managed marine and terrestrial protected areas.
+Vanuatu also has a large number of small (usually < 10 ha) locally managed marine and terrestrial protected areas.
 These are undocumented and informal, often of fixed term duration and manage locally valued resources and cultural sites rather than address international or national biodiversity conservation priorities.

-Further comments on actions taken to address the under representation of marine and inland water ecosystems in the existing national or regional systems of protected areas.

-39. Has your country identified and implemented practical steps for improving the integration of protected areas into broader land and seascapes, including policy, planning and other measures? (decision VII/28)

-a) No Х b) No, but some programmes are under development c) Yes, some steps identified and implemented (please provide details below) d) Yes, many steps identified and implemented (please provide details below) Further comments on practical steps for improving integration of protected areas into broader land and seascapes, including policy, planning and other measures.

-40. Is your country applying environmental impact assessment guidelines to projects or plans for evaluating effects on protected areas? (decision VII/28)

-a) No b) No, but relevant EIA guidelines are under development Yes, EIA guidelines are applied to some projects or plans (please provide details below) Yes, EIA guidelines are applied to all relevant projects or plans (please provide details below) X

-Further comments on application of environmental impact assessment guidelines to projects or plans for evaluating effects on protected areas.

-Environmental Impact Assessment provisions of the Environment Management and Conservation Act (2003) are mandatory for all projects, proposals or development activities that are likely to cause significant environmental, social or custom impact, including activities that affect protected or proposed protected areas.
+s your country taken any action to address the under representation oecosystems in the existing national or regional systems of protected areas? a) No b) Not applicable c) No, but relevant actions are being considered Х d) Yes, limited actions taken (please provide details below) e) Yes, significant actions taken (please provide details below) comments on actions taken to address the under representation of mari cems in the existing national or regional systems of protected areas. ne and inland water protect s your country identified and implemented practical steps for improvin ed areas into broader land and seascapes, including policy, planning a on VII/28) a) No X b) No, but some programmes are under development c) Yes, some steps identified and implemented (please provide details below) d) Yes, many steps identified and implemented (please provide details below) comments on practical steps for improving integration of protected areascapes, including policy, planning and other measures. as into broader land your country applying environmental impact assessment guidelines to ping effects on protected areas? (decision VII/28) projects or plans for a) No b) No, but relevant EIA guidelines are under development c) Yes, EIA guidelines are applied to some projects or plans (please provide details below) d) Yes, EIA guidelines are applied to all relevant projects or plans (please provide details below) Х comments on application of environmental impact assessment guidelines luating effects on protected areas. to projects or plans (2003) significa nmental Impact Assessment provisions of the Environment Management ar are mandatory for all projects, proposals or development activities that ar ant environmental, social or custom impact, including activities that affect ed protected areas. e likely to cause

-41. Has your country identified legislative and institutional gaps and barriers that impede effective establishment and management of protected areas? (decision VII/28)

-a) No b) No, but relevant work is under way c) Yes, some gaps and barriers identified (please provide details below)) Х d) Yes, many gaps and barriers identified (please provide details below)

-Further comments on identification of legislative and institutional gaps and barriers that impede effective establishment and management of protected areas.
+41. Has your country identified legislative and institutional gaps and barriers that impede effective establishment and management of protected areas? (decision VII/28) a) No b) No, but relevant work is under way c) Yes, some gaps and barriers identified (please provide details below)) X d) Yes, many gaps and barriers identified (please provide details below) Further comments on identification of legislative and institutional gaps and barriers that impede effective establishment and management of protected areas.